hakbailey/pattern-service/tools/podman/README.md

 ##### Start the containers

 Run the pattern-service-api, pattern-service-worker, and postgres containers.
 This utilizes the image built in the previous step, and will automatically start all required services and dependent containers.
-Once the containers launch, your session will be attached to the awx container, and you'll be able to watch log messages and events in real time.
-You will see messages from Django and the build process.
+Once the containers launch, you'll be able to watch log messages and events in real time.

 ```bash
 $ make compose-up
 ```

-> For running docker-compose detached mode, start the containers using the following command: `$ make compose-up COMPOSE_UP_OPTS=-d`
+For running docker-compose detached mode, start the containers using the following command: `$ make compose-up COMPOSE_UP_OPTS=-d`

 You can test the application from the url `http://localhost:8000/api/pattern-service/v1/test/`